 • Explore alternative concepts for urban logistics

-• Devise Decision support tools, methods and data analyses to support sustainable policy making
+• Devise decision support tools, methods and data analyses to support sustainable policy making

 Call for Papers